-Social engineering doesn’t just apply to the IT domain, it can also occur in daily life and, in particular, at the workplace.
+Social engineering does not just apply to the IT domain, it can also occur in daily life and, in particular, at the workplace.
 As soon assets of a certain interest are at stake, attacks like this type may appear.

 Social engineering techniques exploit certain human vulnerabilities and vulnerabilities in the targeted entity’s organisation.
-In fact, it’s human nature to want to help others and trust people who are polite and friendly, even if they’re total strangers.
-It all depends on the situation and the way in which the wrongdoer(s) present(s) themselves to us.
+In fact, it’s human nature to want to help others and trust people who are polite and friendly, even if they are total strangers.
+It all depends on the situation and how the wrongdoer(s) present(s) themselves to us.
 Very often, a simple request asked in a direct manner by the attacker may be all it takes to get the victim to respond sincerely.

-The aim of the attack is to make a person do something that they wouldn’t normally do; the attacker’s motivation being to obtain information that they cannot normally access.
+The aim of the attack is to make a person do something that they would not normally do; the attacker’s motivation is to obtain information that they cannot normally access.
 In an increasingly digitalised world, this very often (but not always) comes down to obtaining authentication information.

 An attacker may, for example, initially try to establish a relationship of trust with a member of staff with whom they will spend a certain amount of time trying to uncover information about the targeted company.
 It is therefore not uncommon to meet attackers with an in-depth knowledge of the jargon employed by the company’s business line and the procedures it has put in place.
 This makes it easier to make internal contacts and to place requests which may otherwise appear suspicious.